twixson/tpdmethods/README.md

 Most of the plots for the 30 financial sectors look similar to the two plots in the top row.
 The plot in the bottom left is hard to interpret as the estimates do not appear to stabilize.
-The plot on the bottom right complicates the interpretation as the estimates appear to stabilize but at a different value for alpha.
+The plot on the bottom right complicates the inference as the estimates appear to stabilize but at a different value for alpha.
 In all four plots the estimates for alpha become noisy when `k` is quite small which is expected as the variance is greater when there are fewer observations used.

-It is challenging to select a single value above which the estimates become stable but the horizontal line in these plots suggests that somewhere between 300 and 500 order statistics is reasonable.
+While selecting a single value above which the estimates become stable is challenging, the horizontal line in these plots suggests that using somewhere between 300 and 500 order statistics is reasonable.
 We will move forward with `k = 300` because of the Hill plot on the bottom left which suggests a smaller number is needed.
 Selecting `k = 300`